remotesynth/pluginSampleApp/README.md

 We're ready to test our changes in the AppBuilder Companion App.

-1. Within the AppBuilder Companion App, do a 3-finger tap and hold, which should trigger the updated code to be dowloaded and installed (or use the notification option for "LiveSync" if you're on Android).
+1. Within the AppBuilder Companion App, do a 3-finger tap and hold, which should trigger the updated code to be dowloaded and installed (or use the notfication option for "LiveSync").
 1. Click the "Open Barcode Scanner" button and scan the barcode from earlier and bask in the glory!

 	![Awesome](images/viewimage.jpg)